arqam-dev/CodeWithArqam/concepts/nextjs.md

 <expand title="Introduction & Overview">
 ## Introduction & Overview

-Next.js is a powerful React framework created by Vercel that enables developers to build production-ready, full-stack web applications with minimal configuration.
-It extends React with essential features needed for modern web development.
+Next.js is a React framework created by Vercel that enables developers to build production-ready, full-stack web applications with minimal configuration.

 ### What is Next.js?